AlexTsV/stepik-selenium-final-project/README.md

-Final project of the course: "Test automation with Selenium and Python"
+**Final project of the course: ["Test automation with Selenium and Python", https://stepik.org/course/575/syllabus]**